 Electroconvulsive therapy (ECT) consists of inducing generalised seizure activity, for a therapeutic purpose, through electrical stimulation of the central nervous system.
-It is not a usual practice in children and adolescents, and its use is controversial in this age group62, 119, 190.
+It is not a usual practice in children and adolescents, and its use is controversial in this age group^{62, 119, 190}.

-There are no studies of good methodological quality that assess the efficacy of ECT in this age group.
-The information coming from open retrospective studies and from case series indicate an improvement rate of between 60-80% for major depression, and even a response rate of 100%, although these studies also included comorbidities together with the major depressive disorder.
+There are no studies of good methodological quality that assess the efficacy of ECT in this age group^{62, 190}.
+The information coming from open retrospective studies and from case series indicate an improvement rate of between 60-80% for major depression191, and even a response rate of 100%, although these studies also included comorbidities together with the major depressive disorder192.

-The NICE guideline includes a series of practical parameters for using ECT in adolescents, which were proposed by the American Academy of Child and Adolescent Psychiatry (AACAP) in 2002.
-This same body, in a publication in 2004, indicates that before an adolescent is considered for ECT, the following should be present:
+The NICE62 guideline includes a series of practical parameters for using ECT in adolescents, which were proposed by the American Academy of Child and Adolescent Psychiatry (AACAP) in 2002.
+This same body, in a publication in 2004192, indicates that before an adolescent is considered for ECT, the following should be present: